 They wanted to reach the North Pole in Fridtjof Nansen’s footprints, but their expedition ended temporarily on Spitsbergen.
-The French adventurer Gilles Elkaim and his wife Alexia started their expedition last year in summer in Kirkenes with his sailing vessel Arktika.
+The French adventurer Gilles Elkaim and his wife Alexia started their expedition last year in summer in Kirkenes with his sailing vessel Arktika (not to be confused with the local boat Artika II from Longyearbyen).
 A visit of Spitsbergen was actually not planned before 2018 – on the way back.
-North of the island group Nysibirøyene, Gilles Elkaim and Alexia Elkaim actually wanted to winter in the ice, to continue the journey to the North Pole with dog sleds.
+Gilles Elkaim and Alexia Elkaim actually wanted to winter in the ice north of the New Siberian Islands, to continue the journey to the North Pole with dog sleds.

 Bad weather and a damaged engine

 Rough weather conditions and a damaged engine forced them in October last year to look for protection in the Duvefjord.
-The Duvefjord is strictly protected and any boat traffic there is forbidden.
+The Duvefjord is strictly protected and a permit is required in advance for all travels there.

 Gilles Elkaim on his boat Arktika – Image: Gilles Elkaim, published with kind permission